11 June 2024

 Strengthening Organic Enforcement: NOP-Import Certificates

 The USDA publishes the “New Final Rule” for the National Organic Program in the USA, which requires all organic imports into the United States to be declared organic and accompanied by a NOP import certificate..
 This change will enhance traceability and oversight of organic imports into the United States and thereby make fraud more difficult.
 A NOP Import Certificate is a transaction certificate that contains detailed information about the origin and quantity of organic products being imported into the United States of America.
-At the moment, the import certificate is only required for shipments from countries with which the USDA has established an equivalence arrangement.
-Starting March 19, 2024, a NOP Import Certificate will be required for all organic imports to the US.
-This includes products certified to the NOP organic standard.
+A NOP Import Certificate is required for all organic imports to the US.
+All organic imports into the United States must be declared organic and associated with an NOP Import Certificate.
+The import certificate must be requested and issued before the products leave the country of export.

-Keep in mind that under the new SOE regulation, exporters and importers must be certified organic and have an account in the OID to be listed on the NOP Import Certificate.
+Keep in mind that under the new SOE regulation, all exporters and importers must be certified organic and have an account in the OID to be listed on the NOP Import Certificate.
 Therefore, be sure to get in touch with your business partners at an early stage already if you work with an uncertified importer and encourage them to apply for certification early.
-A lot of operations will be affected and must be fully certified by the March 19th deadline in 2024 to maintain their products’ organic integrity.
+The Regulatory Discretion granted by the NOP so far, will end on September 19th, 2024.
+This means Kiwa BCS may only issue NOP Import Certificates identifying certified importers.

 Operations in need of certification should either contact…